 For more information about the current Board of Revision, see Boards & Committees.

-Have questions about your assessment notice?
-View the detailed list of Frequently Asked Questions below or call Assessment & Taxation at 306-975-3227, we're pleased to assist you.
+Also view the detailed list of Frequently Asked Questions below or call Assessment & Valuation at 306-975-3227, we're pleased to assist you.

 Appealing Your Assessment

-- Use the City of Saskatoon Property Assessment & Tax Tool found at saskatoon.ca/taxtool to review accuracy of the physical characteristics of your property.
+- The City's Property Assessment & Tax Tool is very helpful for reviewing the accuracy of the physical characteristics of your property.

-- If you come across an error in your property assessment, tax class, or exemption status as a result of your review, contact us first at 306-975-3227; most assessment related errors can be resolved by speaking with an assessor – with no formal appeal fees required.
+- If you have questions about your property's assessment, tax class, or exemption status as a result of your review, contact us first at 306-975-3227; most assessment related concerns can be resolved by speaking with an assessor – with no formal appeal fees required.

 - If after speaking with an assessor you still disagree with your property’s assessment, you can file a formal appeal with the Saskatoon Board of Revision.
 Information on this process is located on the back of your assessment notice.